European Engineering Educators podcast: season 1 episode 4: Jan van de Veen from TUE discusses interdisciplinary…

 Emanuela Tilley from UCL discusses teamwork with Neil Cooke and Natalie Wint

 In this episode, our guest is Professor Emanuela Tilley, who is currently a Board Director at SEFI and Director of the Integrated Engineering Programme, a teaching framework embedded in the learning experiences of undergraduate students across Engineering at University College London.
-Emanuela’s approach is informed by both her own experiences of problem based, authentic learning and her time as an engineering project consultant working in interdisciplinary teams in the built environment.
+Emanuela’s approach is informed by both her own experiences of problem-based, authentic learning and her time as an engineering project consultant working in interdisciplinary teams in the built environment.

 Link to the podcast:

 Emanuela believes that good teamwork can take place when students understand themselves and are able to balance their individual and shared interests.
 She describes the need for staff to start by providing operational tools, for example, support in time management and organization skills, before moving onto psychological issues such as trust.
-Emanuela explains that the use of the Gallup CliftonStrengths tools has helped students to understand the role they play in teamwork, and to appreciate the benefit of working within a diverse group.
+Emanuela explains that the use of the Gallup CliftonStrengths tools has helped students to understand the role they play in teamwork and to appreciate the benefit of working within a diverse group.

 Teamwork is often an area that challenges educators and their students, something which is typically highlighted in discussions pertaining to its assessment.
 Yet teamwork is an essential skill for engineers throughout their careers.
 New graduates can contribute small but critical aspects to larger teams’ projects, and so need to understand the part they play and how they can navigate relationships within a team.
 More experienced engineers may take leading roles and need a skillset that allows them to create cohesive teams that will produce the most successful outcomes.

 Good, strong teams have a common commitment towards their goals and the success of the entire team.
-This is achieved through aligning motivation, clear communication and the giving and receipt of high-quality feedback alongside a common understanding of good leadership, respect for differences, and clarity of accountability.
-But how can we nurture these skills in students and then assess them in order to allocate marks that contribute appropriately to their final grade?
+This is achieved through aligning motivation, clear communication, and the giving and receipt of high-quality feedback alongside a common understanding of good leadership, respect for differences, and clarity of accountability.
+But how can we nurture these skills in students and then assess them in order to allocate marks that contribute appropriately to their final grades?

 The remainder of this article will summarise the key discussion points which you might like to bring into your own context: